-- 15 August 1989, as amended, involving grievous bodily harm. - iv.
-If the petitioner does not have the Learning to Live Without Violence Program, he or she may be granted the privilege so that the program can be carried out in the free community.
-This situation will occur in exceptional cases and when the Board deems it necessary. - 9.
+Program when the case presents extraordinary circumstances that merit it, regardless of the crime for which it serves a sentence of detention. - In exceptional cases, the Board may authorize a V. petitioner who does not have the 'Learning to Live Without Violence' Program attend the psychoeducational workshop 'Living Together Without Violence' and/or any other psychoeducational program that addresses aspects. - 9.
 If he was advised to register in the Registry of Persons Convicted of Sexual Offences and Child Abuse, in those cases in which the petitioner is serving a sentence for any of the offences identified in Article 3 of Act No. 266 of 9 September 2004, as amended. - 10.
 If you were advised regarding the registration in the Registry of Persons Convicted of Violations of the Law on Prevention and Intervention with Domestic Violence, in those cases in which the petitioner is serving a sentence for any of the crimes identified in Law No. 59 of August 1, 2017. - 11.
 Compliance with the taking of DNA samples, in those cases in which the petitioner extinguishes his sentence for any of the crimes identified in Article 8 of Law No. 175 of July 24, 1998, as amended.